NFL star donates to GoFundMe of man shot on Facebook Live

 Evans told ABC13 that he is praying and hoping that Holmes pulls through.

-"That's what the would should be about, helping others.
+"That's what the world should be about, helping others.
 We saw on video that he was shot in the head and he survived that.
 He's a true warrior," Evans said.

 Damper is now charged with aggravated assault with a deadly weapon.